UMCFS/Rules/CommunityRules.md

 **You must read and agree to the rules to gain access to the server.**

+** Staff may moderate at their discretion** While we've tried our best to write a comprehensive set of rules, nothing is perfect and not all situations may be considered.
+Any atempts to circumvent rules will not be tolerated, and staff has discretion to moderate anything beyond what's listed that we deem inappropriate.
 ```diff
 - Note - Our moderation bots (Warship and Dyno) use DMs to let users know when they've committed infractions.
 Failure to enable DMs on this server may result in eventual warn, mute, kick, or ban without notification.
 ```